react-navigation/react-navigation.github.io/website/blog/2020-02-06-react-navigation-5.0.md

 In React Navigation, we had basic theming support where you could specify whether to use a light or dark theme.
 It wasn't easy to customize the colors used by the built-in components such as header, tab bar etc. without extra code or repetition.

 Now, we have revamped the [theme system](https://reactnavigation.org/docs/themes.html) for easier customization.
-Its possible to provide a theme object with your desired colors for background, accent color etc. and it will automatically change the colors of all navigators without any extra code.
+It is possible to provide a theme object with your desired colors for background, accent color etc. and it will automatically change the colors of all navigators without any extra code.

 ```js
 const MyTheme = {